ejolly/ejolly.github.io/cv.md

 People as contexts: A relational account of person representation and memory.
 *Invited talk for Innovators in Cognitive Neuroscience (virtual).* [[Video]](https://youtu.be/27jiQAbcFwo)

+`2021`
+Methodological considerations in social and affective neuroscience.
+*Invited talk at NYU Freeman Lab (NYC, NY)*

 `2022`
 Spontaneous Neural Representations of Social Relationships in Naturalistic Contexts.
 *Symposium presentation at the International Society for Research on Emotion, USC (Los Angeles, CA)*